 Stonebreaker, an herb native to India and South America, has been a traditional mainstay in the Ayurvedic and Unani systems of medicine for millennia.
 It's common name, stonebreaker - as well as the Spanish and Portuguese equivalents - hails from its popular use in the treatment of kidney stones.

 - Ways to use Capsules, Decoctions, Hot infusions/tisanes

 The stonebreaker plant has been traditionally used for a variety of medicinal purposes, and it's still a hot subject of scientific research today.
 More studies are needed to ascertain the extent of the health benefits of stonebreaker, but its antilithic and antiviral properties give it the following medicinal uses:

-In Ayurvedic traditional medicine, stonebreaker properties have been used for treating various ailments, from hiccups to leprosy.
+In Ayurvedic traditional medicine, stonebreaker's properties have been used for treating a wide variety of ailments, from hiccups to leprosy.
 It is also a prominent herb in the Unani system of medicine, in which it is applied to wounds and sores as well as taken for relieving the symptoms of jaundice.

 Stonebreaker can quell flare-ups of gout by reducing uric acid levels.

 How It Works

 Phyllanthin is a major bioactive lignan in stonebreaker, and the most studied compound of this plant.
 It has been observed to have hepatoprotective, anti-inflammatory, and antibacterial properties.